xxzhangzzx/recipe-rating-analysis/README.md

-# recipe-rating-analysis
+# Recipe Ratings and Cooking Time
-Final project for DSC 80 at UCSD analyzing Food.com recipes and ratings.
+This site presents my DSC 80 final project on Food.com recipes and ratings.